 Several ways to identify material topics exist.
-Practitioners can choose the best fitting option for the entity to be assessed and its available resources, e.g., depending on whether a disclosure for financial and sustainability reporting is in place (and if it follows, e.g., the GRI guidelines), if there are established ways to communicate with different stakeholders, etc. The materiality assessment, in either case, must be conducted in a transparent manner, which makes the process comprehensible and reliable.
+Practitioners can choose the best fitting option for the entity to be assessed and its available resources, e.g., depending on whether a disclosure for financial and sustainability reporting is in place (and if it follows, e.g., the GRI guidelines), if there are established ways to communicate with different stakeholders, etc. For SLCA several other reports exist helping with the materiality assessment.
+For a more detailed description refer to the SLCA guidelines (Iribarren et al., 2023).
+The materiality assessment, in either case, must be conducted in a transparent manner, which makes the process comprehensible and reliable.

-Consideration of the application of materiality assessment in LCSA •••••
+Consideration of the application of materiality assessment in LCSA ••••